-We then show how the model can be applied to a complex case with sophisticated strategies and financial instruments.
-Using the model, we reinterpret the 1998 collapse of hedge fund Long-Term Capital Management (LTCM).
-The instability coefficients emerging from our framework imply that LTCM was not large enough to destabilize equity or Treasury markets in general.
-However, it could, in an inelastic demand environment, have been large enough to destabilize the markets for bank funding and equity volatility.
+We show how this financial stability metric could have been used in the context of the 1998 Long-Term Capital Management (LTCM) crisis.
+That crisis is particularly relevant to our setting as it resulted from the interplay of leveraged financial market investors that resulted in abrupt price changes which can be rationalized within our setting.
+In our application, we show that our calibrated instability coefficients were not large enough to destabilize equity or Treasury markets, but that they could have been large enough to destabilize bank funding and equity volatility markets.
 The consequences of this potential instability eventually prompted the Federal Reserve to step in and coordinate a private-sector bailout.